PithomLabs/SEI/README.md

 **Front-end Development**

-Port the following using [Datastar](https://github.com/starfederation/datastar)
+Choose from any of the following and port using [Datastar](https://github.com/starfederation/datastar)

 - https://github.com/caris-events/tunalog
 - https://github.com/bokwoon95/notebrew